-The following sets forth the debt service on the Bonds.
-This schedule does not reflect the fact that an amount equal to twenty-four (24) months of interest will be capitalized from proceeds of the Bonds.
+The following sets forth the debt service on the Outstanding Bonds and the Bonds.
+The schedule does not reflect the fact that \$275,800 of interest will be capitalized from Series 2022A Park Bond proceeds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."